openwpm/OpenWPM/docs/Platform-Architecture.md

 ## Issuing commands

 OpenWPM uses the `CommandSequence` as a fundamental unit of work.
-A `CommandSequence` describes as series of steps that will execute in order on a particular Browser.
+A `CommandSequence` describes as series of steps that will execute in order on a particular browser.
 All available Commands are visible by inspecting the `CommandSequence` API.

 For example you could wire up a `CommandSequence` to go to a given url and take a screenshot of it by writing: